Bucephalus-lgtm/_blockchain/README.md

 ### Blockchain and Cryptocurrency | Full-Stack MERN

-A full stack MERN web app for blockchain and cryptcurrency.
+A full stack Node.js based web app for blockchain and cryptcurrency.

 The overall functionality is like this:
  1. API around the Blockchain